UniJEPA: Enhancing Robot Policy via Unified Continuous and Discrete Representation Learning: Experiment

 \subsection{Real World Experiments}

-\paragraph{Implementation Details} We fine-tune the pre-trained UniCoD model separately on the datasets collected from our two real-world robotic platforms to evaluate its performance on a variety of seen and unseen tasks.
+\paragraph{Implementation Details} We fine-tune the pre-trained UniJEPA model separately on the datasets collected from our two real-world robotic platforms to evaluate its performance on a variety of seen and unseen tasks.
 The fine-tuning process is conducted for 10 epochs using a batch size of 1024 and a learning rate of $5 \times 10^{-5}$, with both the prediction horizon and action chunk length set to 10.
 For the Franka Emika Panda arm, the model is fine-tuned on 2,000 trajectories, and during deployment, we evaluate both full and half action chunk execution, reporting the superior result.
 On the XArm with a 12-DOF dexterous hand, we use a larger dataset of 4,000 trajectories and execute the full 10-step action chunk at each inference step.
 We test on seen tasks, which involve familiar objects in novel, randomized positions, and unseen tasks, which introduce novel color, objects, and background.
-For each task configuration, we conduct 20 trials from randomized initial configurations and report the average task success rate.
+For each task configuration, we conduct 20/50 trials from randomized initial configurations and report the average task success rate.
+We evaluated three checkpoints for each model and reported the average success rate with error bars.
+Figure \ref{fig:main_comparison_1} and \ref{fig:main_comparison_2} displays the experimental results of multiple methods on two real-robot embodiments.
+The bar heights represent the average success rate, while the black error bars indicate the variance across three checkpoints.
 More details can be found in Appendix \ref{sec:app-realresults}.